-Several methods have been proposed to watermarking LLM-generated text~\cite{kgw,kirchenbauer2024reliability,kuditipudirobust,christ2024undetectable,dipmark,semamark,yoo2023robust}.
-In this work, we adopt the red-green watermarking technique from~\citet{kgw} due to its simplicity and effectiveness.
-At every generation step, this technique uses the previously decoded tokens to seed a random function that is used to partition the vocabulary of the generator into two sets, one referred to as ``green", the other referred to as ``red".
-More formally, given the sequence of tokens decoded so far, $y_{<i}= ( y_1, \dots, y_{i-1}) \in \vocabulary^{n-1}$, we first compute a hash $o_i = \text{hash}(y_{i-1}, \dots, y_{i-l}, \kappa )$ using a random hashing function like SHA256.
+Several methods have been proposed for watermarking LLM-generated text~\cite{kgw,kirchenbauer2024reliability,kuditipudirobust,christ2024undetectable,dipmark,semamark,yoo2023robust}.
+In this work, we adopt the KGW watermarking technique by~\citet{kgw} due to its simplicity and effectiveness.
+At every generation step, this technique uses the previously decoded tokens to seed a random function that is used to partition the vocabulary of the generator into two sets, one referred to as ``green", the other as ``red".
+More formally, given the sequence of tokens decoded so far, $y_{1:i-1}= ( y_1, \dots, y_{i-1}) \in \vocabulary^{n-1}$, we first compute a hash $o_i = \text{hash}(\kappa, y_{i-l}, \dots, y_{i-1})$ using a random hashing function like SHA256.
 Here, $\kappa$ is a predefined secret key that remains the same across multiple generations, and $l$ is the number of preceding tokens that are used.
-The hash $o_i$ is then used to seed a pseudorandom number generator (PRNG) that is then used to randomly select a fraction $\gamma$ of tokens from \vocabulary to form the set of green tokens $G_i$ of size $\lfloor \gamma * |\vocabulary| \rfloor$.
+The hash $o_i$ is then used to seed a pseudorandom number generator (PRNG) to randomly select a fraction $\gamma$ of tokens from \vocabulary to form the set of green tokens $G_i$ of size $\lfloor \gamma * |\vocabulary| \rfloor$.
+We refer to this process as $g(\cdot)$, which computes the green set based on previously generated tokens: $G_i = g(\kappa, y_{i-l}, \dots, y_{i-1})$.
 The red set of tokens is then its complement: $R_i = \vocabulary \setminus G_i$.
 Given $G_i$, the bias mask $m_i \in \{0, 1\}^{\vocabulary}$ is defined by setting the mask to one for green tokens: $m_i[v] = \mathbf{1}_{G_i}(v)$.
-Next, the model's distribution over \vocabulary is biased to favor tokens from the green set by adding some value $\delta$ to their logits $f_{\theta}(y_{<i}) \in \real^{\vocabulary}$ predicted by the model before normalizing them using the softmax function, that is
+Next, the model's distribution over \vocabulary is biased to favor tokens from the green set by adding some value $\delta$ to their logits $f_{\theta}(y_{1:i-1}) \in \real^{\vocabulary}$ predicted by the model before normalizing using the softmax:

-The smaller the value of $\delta$ is, the less the generator's distribution is affected, but the weaker the watermark signal.
+The smaller the value of $\delta$, the less the generator's distribution is affected, but the weaker the watermark signal.